 Source: "Short Notes on Chinese Instruments of Music NB Dennys, 1874

-The Pre-Modern timeline is mainly from Cheng 1991 with small additions from other sources; the Modern timeline comes from events described in Mei Han 2013.
+The Pre-Modern timeline is mainly from Cheng 1991 with small additions from other sources.
+The Modern timeline comes from events described in Han 2013.
 Cheng has many sources but they are almost exclusively in Chinese, limiting my ability to provide context.
 I've kept all his mentioned variants of zhengs in.
-I have also taken his method of dating events to be both indicators of time and of region, as dynasties denote both years and border changes.
-To help your mental map I'v labeled locations "North" if most of their territory sat above modern Hangzhou, approximately north of 30°31'N, and South if the bulk was below.
-East/West/Central refer to relative location in modern-day China.
+I have also taken his method of dating events to be both indicators of time and of region as dynasties denote both years and border changes.
+To help your mental map I've labeled locations "North" if most of their territory sat above modern Hangzhou, approximately north of 30°31'N, and South if the bulk was below.
+East/West/Central refer to relative location within the borders of modern-day China.

 The instruments shown are those that have been tied to the time period but should not be taken as the only type of zheng that was in use during that time.
 Instruments based on earlier designs were likely still in use in different regions, and there may have been additional designs not captured here.
 If you know of any, get in touch through the contact form at the bottom of the page!

 Cheng 1991: Cheng, T. (1991).
 Zheng, Tradition and Change.
 University of Maryland at Baltimore County PhD Thesis

 Chinese News Analysis: China News Analysis.
 (1961).
 Music, 1949-1961 (Part One).
 China News Analysis, 1(381), 7.

 Gaywood: Gaywood, H. R. A. (1996).
 Guqin and Guzheng: the historical and contemporary development of two Chinese musical instruments.
 Durham University Master's Thesis